 Indian banks are working hard to deliver a globally competitive level of service and security, as confirmed in a recent report by the International Monetary Fund.

-• Will the global banking community and the public have transparency into these processes?
+- Will the global banking community and the public have transparency into these processes and any technical requirements not yet announced?

-The RBI and IDRBT may already have internal guidance on these issues, but the current lack of transparency or international cooperation is concerning.
+The RBI and IDRBT may already have internal guidance on these issues, but the current lack of public transparency or international cooperation is concerning. fTLD has reached out to the RBI and IDRBT to offer our collaboration and expertise, but have not had any response as of the writing of this article.

 The threat landscape for financial institutions is evolving at breakneck speed because of AI-powered hacking tools and strategies.
 While individual standards can and will change, the most important thing is to embrace best practices that are adaptable, resilient, and hardened against real-world threats.